QUEST HOUSE is a project of Empowerment WORKS

-A: Our sliding scale is $75-$125.
-Lodgers self-select an amount along the scale as a nightly rate, this is a flat-rate, there is no added tax.
-This amount covers your lodging.
-If you are in need of extra assistance such as caretaking, transportation, or meal prep, please visit our Additional Services page for more information.
+A: Our sliding scale is $75-$125 per room.
+Lodgers self-select an amount along the scale as a nightly rate.
+Additional fees include 5% which we pay to our fiscal sponsorship on all income, and 5% platform fee for any non-check payments (Flipcause).
+If you are in need of extra assistance such as caretaking, transportation, or meal prep, please visit our CARETAKING page for more information.

 Q: DO YOU OFFER SCHOLARSHIPS?

-A: Currently we are only able to offer a sliding scale, this ends up being less than most other lodging options in Marin County, especially with all the donated extras (medical supplies, assistive devices, and often some food) we have at the house.
-One of our long term goals is to create a scholarship fund that folks can apply for.
+A: Currently we are only able to offer a sliding scale, this ends up being less than many other lodging options in The Bay Area, especially with all the donated extras (medical supplies, assistive devices, and some free food).
+One of our 2019 goals is to create a scholarship fund that folks can apply for.

 Q: CAN I BRING MY PET WITH ME?

 A: We LOVE animals!
 However, currently we can only accommodate service animals.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals.
 Service animals must be house broken and remain on a leash or harness and under the control of their handler at all times.
 Guests whose service animal demonstrates aggressive and/or annoying actions toward a Guest or Staff Member will be required to remove the animal from the house immediately.

 Q: CAN I BRING SOMEONE WITH ME TO HELP ME DURING MY RECOVERY?